Divya932/Pythonic/Closures_&_Scope/ReadMe.md

 > Refer the code files above to understand functionalities of closures.

-[docstring_closure.ipynb](https://github.com/Divya932/Pythonic/blob/main/Closures_%26_Scope/docstring_closure.ipynb) contains code for a closure that takes a function and then checks whether the function passed has a docstring with more than 50 characters.
+1. [docstring_closure.ipynb](https://github.com/Divya932/Pythonic/blob/main/Closures_%26_Scope/docstring_closure.ipynb) contains code for a closure that takes a function and then checks whether the function passed has a docstring with more than 50 characters.
 Concept Tags: free variables, docstrings

+2. [fibonacci_closure.ipynb](https://github.com/Divya932/Pythonic/blob/main/Closures_%26_Scope/fibonacci_closure.ipynb) gives you the next Fibonacci number

+3. [counter_closure.ipynb](https://github.com/Divya932/Pythonic/blob/main/Closures_%26_Scope/counter_closure.ipynb) counts how many times a function was called and updates the counts in one/multiple dictionaries.